Even

 Alternatives to crediting ghostwriters

 The easiest thing is to have the material under your byline where it’s published and to not worry about credit otherwise.
+Let the writer show it when pitching prospective clients.

 The next simplest thing is to keep the relationship entirely white label.
 You own it, and they never breathe a word of it.
 If that’s what you need, then you would put that in your Master Services Agreement or the Scope of Work, and most experienced writers or content agencies know the drill.

-But if you’re willing to go a little further beyond that white label arrangement to let the writer get some record of their work, here are a few ideas:
+But if you’re willing to go a little further beyond that white label arrangement to let the writer get some record of their work, here are a few ideas.

 Experienced ghostwriters won’t be phased by any of this.
 The main thing is to discuss this issue at the onset rather than to insist on something more restrictive after the process has started.